Autism and Stuttering- Case study

 This article helps you to understand the clinical insights of a child with Autism and stuttering.
 Autism also called Autism Spectrum Disorder is a neurological condition with deficits in social interaction, communication, and repetitive behaviors.
 Stuttering is a fluency disorder characterized by repetition of sounds, syllables/ words, prolongation of sounds, and interruptions in speech.
 There is less data reported about the frequency of stuttering among individuals with ASD.

-There is a steadily expanding amount of research on stuttering in children with ASD.
 A dual diagnosis of Autism and stuttering has been reported earlier.
 Here are a few studies that help us to know the connection between these two.

 Recently, children with ASD were identified to have stuttering, cluttering, excessive non-stuttering-like disfluencies, and atypical disfluencies.
 These include final word repetitions and prolongations.
 According to studies published by Kathleen Scaler Scott (2013), stuttering-like disfluencies are common in children with Asperger’s Syndrome.
 Shriberg et.al, (2001) states that 67 out of 100 males with Asperger’s syndrome exhibit dis-fluent speech compared to 40 out of 100 with high-functioning ASD.